NagusameCS/Calendur/README.md

 Client-side calendar generator.
 Design colour-coded school and event calendars, export as SVG/PNG/JPG at any resolution.

-Static site — no backend, no build step, no dependencies.
-Runs on GitHub Pages.

 ## Quick start

 Open `index.html` in a browser, or visit the deployed site.
 Configure in the